Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Barbarian.md

 Once per day, use a quick action to start raging.
 A rage lasts until the end of battle, or about 5 minutes.

-While raging, you roll 2d20 (`dice: 2d20`) to hit with your barbarian melee and thrown weapon attacks instead of 1d20.
+While raging, you roll `dice: 2d20` to hit with your barbarian melee and thrown weapon attacks instead of `dice: 1d20`.
 Use the higher roll for the attack.

 If you roll a natural 11+ with both dice and your highest attack roll is a hit, the attack is a critical hit!